 Fortunately, most of the infrastructure needed for this project is within the existing municipal road allowance and in urban areas.

-Q: Will BRT make traffic worse in my area?
+Q: Will traffic be impacted in my area?

-For more information on the traffic studies that have been done as part of the BRT plan, check out the Environmental Report’s Traffic studies here.
+For more information on the traffic studies that have been done, check out the Environmental Report’s Traffic studies here.